paolofuria99/modular-drone/code/README.md

   -  CMSIS 5 CMSIS-CORE Support Package (version 5.02)
   -  CMSIS-CORE Support Package (version 4.05)
   -  Nordic Semiconductor nRF CPU Support Package (version 1.06)

+More information on getting started with DWM1001-dev can be found in the [Firmware User Guide](../doc/DWM1001FirmwareUserGuide.pdf)

 The project is built as follow :
 ```
 code/